NEWTON BATEMAN ELEMENTARY SCHOOL

 Literacy

-Our reading and writing units, which are based on the Teachers College Reading and Writing Project Units of Study, integrate social studies and allow students to pursue their own emerging inquiries.
+Our reading and writing units, which are based on the Teachers College Reading and Writing Project Units of Study and the science of reading, integrate social studies and allow students to pursue their own emerging inquiries.

 By closely aligning reading and writing, students build a deep understanding of different genres.
 They study how authors craft stories and informational texts to make their work entertaining and educational, then try their hands at doing the same!